Homes

 WHAT DO WE WANT TO ACHIEVE BY 2030?

-By 2030, we envision a world where sustainable wood products are providing abundant, diverse options that ensure everyone has access to quality, sustainably built housing.
+By 2030, we envision a world where sustainable wood products provide abundant, diverse options that ensure everyone has access to quality, sustainably built housing.
 We want to help lead a paradigm shift where people have more housing options — of all shapes and sizes — anchored in natural, renewable and high-quality materials.

-WHERE ARE WE FOCUSED FOR PHASE 2 (2023 – 2025)?
+WHERE WE ARE FOCUSED FOR PHASE 2 (2023 – 2025)

 1. Supporting innovation and development of wood-based construction methods to replace less sustainable, nonrenewable materials